 The Diocese and its Church entities have legal obligations under the various State and Territory Acts.
-Non-compliance can result in substantial penalties to both church entities and to individuals, including imprisonment of up to 5 years.
+Non-compliance can result in substantial penalties to both church entities and to individuals.

 This Policy has a direct link to the Diocesan Policy & Procedure for Addressing Inappropriate Behaviour.